loopstick/CCADigitalElectronics_Spring2018/README.md

 			that.
 If you plan to detect a footstop, show that you can do that.
 If you plan to create a complex sound like a tabla, show that you can do that.
-		- If you are creating complex sounds, look at some of the minim examples e.g. File -> Examples -> Contributed Libraries -> Minim -> Synthesis such as _defaultInstrumentExample_ which demonstrates the built-in default instrument and _compositionExample_ which has lots of different instruments for you to chose.
-You will have to extract the relevant parts to your program.
 		- As always
 			- Email me if you have questions
 			- Remember my office hours 3-3:30 on Thursday, and at other times if you